Types of abortion

 This option is also known as the abortion pill, though it actually requires you to take a few pills.
 Medication abortion is generally an option up to 10 or 11 weeks from the first day of your last period.

 Medication abortions are still available in California.
-While a federal district court ruling seeks to restrict access to mifepristone, you can still get a misopristol-only abortion, which is both safe and effective.
 Learn more about access to medication abortion in California.

 How to get it